s3prl/s3prl/README.md

     - *AALBERT Models:*
     Coming soon, download the data of `libri_fbank_cmvn.zip`, or follow the pipeline used in the *Kaldi s5 recipe* to extract identical ***80-dim fbank*** features.
 - ***WARNING:**
-  If you are getting bad or worse results, its probably caused by the **mismatch of acoustic features** between pre-trained models and downstream task!!!*
+  If you are getting bad or worse results, it's probably caused by the **mismatch of acoustic features** between pre-trained models and downstream task!!!*
-- Below we show an [example code](src/example_extract_finetune.py) of fine-tuning a upstream model with your own downstream model, by using the wrapper class in [nn_transformer.py](transformer/nn_transformer.py):
+- Below we show an [example code](src/example_extract_finetune.py) of fine-tuning an upstream model with your own downstream model, by using the wrapper class in [nn_transformer.py](transformer/nn_transformer.py):
 ```python
 import torch
 from transformer.nn_transformer import TRANSFORMER